tmtsoftware/icd/icd-db/README.md

 [ICD-Model-Files](https://github.com/tmt-icd/ICD-Model-Files.git) repositories and
 ingests them into the icd database.

+*Note: The icd web app automatically ingests the latest published versions of APIs and ICDs on startup and will load any older versions of subsystem APIs on demand.
+The icd-git command line app lets you do this manually from the command line.*

-The code for publishing APIs and ICDs is contained in this subproject, however actual publishing is done via the icd web app by a TMT admin.
+*The code for publishing APIs and ICDs is contained in this subproject, however actual publishing is done via the icd web app by a TMT admin.*

 In order for a subsystem to be part of an ICD, the API for it first needs to be published.
 Publishing a subsystem API or ICD creates an entry in a JSON file in the